2E0PGS/2E0PGS.github.io/music/new-wave.md

 ---
-title: New Wave
+title: New wave
 description: My favourite new wave albums, singles or performances
 nav: false
 ---

 {% include main-template.md %}

-# ​New Wave (rock music popular in late 1970s and the 1980s with ties to mid-1970s punk rock)
+# ​New wave (rock music popular in late 1970s and the 1980s with ties to mid-1970s punk rock)

 ## List of my favourite albums, singles or performances